 Bending down to pick up the hairspray, I knocked my head on the side of the bathroom sink.
 "Goddamn it," I hissed, rubbing my forehead.
 Unfortunately, my inelegance was winning today.

 I ran my hands over the unfamiliar skirt I was wearing, one that Angela had graciously lent me, and smoothed a wrinkle in the black blouse.
 Angela's clothes fit me pretty well, though my feet were a little scrunched in her size eight heels, a half-size smaller than mine, but I couldn't really complain; she was saving me from showing up in sneakers or knee-high boots.

 Now, if I could only stop my trembling and swallow the lump in my throat.

 I held back a sigh as I left my room and walked to Edward's, entering to find Angela seated on the side of his bed, legs crossed and chuckling.
 Whatever they were talking about was making Edward smile, too, so that was a good sign.

 "Well, look at you," Angela said playfully.
 "Bella Swan in a skirt.
 I never thought I'd see the day."

-"I wear skirts, I just didn't pack any," I said, setting my purse by the door.
+"I wear skirts, I just didn't pack any," I said with a small smile, setting my purse by the door.

 "I tried to get her to buy a dress when we went shopping a few weeks back," Angela told Edward.
 "She looked at me like I'd suggested a corset."